ChannyHong/cctv-mask-detector/README.md

 ![](images/upload.gif)

-For this project, I recruited the help of Kevin, Ike, Jack for the labeling process.
+For this project, I recruited the help of a few of my friends for the labeling process.
 From Suite's label list' section, I divied up the images into 4 cohorts; it took us less than a day to finish labeling them (bounding box + classification).

 ![](images/labeling.gif)